 When she spoke about it a few weeks ago, I wondered how Ingmarie had maintained her enthusiasm for the project.
 You could imagine having spent several years of your life working on this project (and before that many years working with ABBA when they were an active group), Ingmarie would be a little bored with the project.
 However, she spoke with such passion that it was fairly evident that wasn’t the case.
 She spoke, for example, about exercising her own personal creativity in the design of some couches which will feature in the exhibition, and how she approached some young designers in Sweden to further develop that idea.
-“When you visit the exhibition you’ll able to sit and listen to ABBA on couches which look like a stack of vinyl”, she told us.
+“When you visit the exhibition you’ll be able to sit and listen to ABBA on couches which look like a stack of vinyl”, she told us.
 Along the way, Ingmarie also mentioned she has been writing a book that will go with the museum.
 “It’s the one book about ABBA I might be willing to read”, Benny reportedly said to her.

 When you know so much about something before actually experiencing it, there’s always the risk you will be disappointed.
 I wasn’t.
 The museum has been clearly put together with care and an eye for detail.
 I liked it very much and would recommend it to anyone visiting Stockholm.

 And then of course tonight, we had the big opening event.
 As has become the “norm” for these big ABBA events, only three out of four ABBA members attended.
 Agnetha was a no-show.
 The only time all four have been seen together in decades was for the Swedish premiere of the “Mamma Mia” movie in 2008.
 I actually arrived in Stockholm the day after that appearance.
-I was determined not to miss this one, so I booked my flights only after the date for gala opening was confirmed.
+I was determined not to miss this one, so I booked my flights only after the date for the gala opening was confirmed.

 Rather than concentrate solely on ABBA, the museum will have a longer-term focus on the success of Swedish music more generally.
 Apparently, that’s something all members of the band were keen to see when agreeing to support (and invest money) in the initiative.
 As such, the musical opening tonight featured a range of musicians performing a collection of ABBA songs, but also classics from Monica Zetterlund to Swedish House Mafia.
-As the museum also houses a hotel, our “stage” for the night was actually the hotel rooms.
-Windows and curtains opened and closed, and coloured lights focussed our eyes to the performers.
-It was spectacular, and of course ended with fireworks and a performance of “Thank You For The Music”
+As the museum also houses a hotel, our “stage” for the night was actually the hotel room.
+Windows and curtains opened and closed, and coloured lights focussed our eyes on the performers.
+It was spectacular, and of course, ended with fireworks and a performance of “Thank You For The Music”